Please be reluctant when you quote from this webpage, which is under construction.

 Chevreul on colour contrasts (1839):

 Michel-Eugène Chevreul (1786-1889) was a chemist.
 In 1839 he published De la loi du contraste simultané des couleurs; it was reprinted at least in 1864.
-In this publication he presented his ‘Cercle chromatique‘ (his colour wheel) and the colour circle, rendering primairy and secondary colours.
+In this publication he presented several ‘Cercle chromatique‘ (colour wheels or circle) and the colour circle, rendering primairy and secondary colours, which also are opposed: blue to orange, red to green, yellow to purple/violet.
 He clarified the optical effect that a colour is influenced by an adjacent colour.
 He mentions two sorts of contrast: simultaneous and successive contrast.
 Simultaneous contrast is the phenomenon that each of two adjacent colours influences the other by coloring it with its own opposite colour.
 Successive contrast occurs after staring at one colour for a long time and then looking at something else; a complementary afterimage is then created that affects the colour of the recent image.
 He divides colour combinations in harmonies d’analogue and harmonies de contraste.
 In his publication he also rendered observations on light and theories on the effect of groundings and frames.
 His ideas are incorporated in the manual of Charles Blanc↓.
-His ideas influenced artists like Seurat.
+His ideas influenced artists like Seurat and Signac.

 Charles Blanc and his manual (1867):

 Charles Blanc (1813-82) was director at the École des Beaux-Arts from 1848-50 and from 1870-73.
 In 1864 he published an article on Delacroix.
 In 1867 he published his famous Grammaire des arts du dessin; it was reprinted many times.
 In this manual he explained principles of art, based on current theories, including those of Chevreul↑ and also the colour principles of Delacroix.
 He introduced the term ‘mélange optique‘, the idea that colours applied separately to the canvas blend in the viewer’s eyes.
+On drawing he adviced first to contourlines, than to render clair-obscur and at the end elaborate with colour.
 His ideas influenced artists like Gauguin, Seurat, Signac and Van Gogh.